Leadership

 Overcoming Atmospheric Challenges

-• Aerodynamic drag: Nose cones and fins streamline rockets.
+• Aerodynamic drag: Nose cones and fins help reduce air resistance by streamlining the rocket.

 • Thrust control: Engines are throttled to ensure safe acceleration for astronauts.